Edwin Jarvis: MC2

 Edwin Jarvis, now with visibly gray hair, continues to serve as the butler to the Avengers Next in the MC2 universe.
 During the initial 12 issue run of A-Next, Jarvis is shown as a mentor to the young heroes.
 Along with Scott Lang, Jarvis attempts to aid and assist the Avengers anyway he can.
 He was later joined by Tony Stark and the blind Hawkeye.

 Ultimate Marvel

-The Ultimate Marvel version of Edwin Jarvis is different from his original version and is much more sarcastic and acerbic towards his employer Iron Man (Tony Stark).
-Jarvis is only Tony's personal butler.
+The Ultimate Marvel version of Edwin Jarvis is different from his original version and was much more sarcastic and acerbic towards his employer Iron Man (Tony Stark).
+Jarvis was only Iron Man's personal butler.
 While Tony dated and became engaged to Natasha Romanova, Jarvis was shown to be continuously at odds with Natasha and both were quick to hurl insults at one another.
-Jarvis was later shot in the head by Natasha, a traitor within the Ultimates team.
-His death is a contributing factor to Tony's descent into full-blown alcoholism.
+Jarvis was later shot in the head by Natasha, a traitor within the Ultimates.
+His death is a contributing factor to Iron Man's descent into full-blown alcoholism.
+He's replaced by William "Jarvis" who tolerates being called Jarvis by Iron Man.

-Another Ultimate equivalent is William "Jarvis", Tony's new personal servant tolerates being called Jarvis.
-Tony's brother Gregory also has an assistant called "Mrs. Jarvis".